Raspberry Pi

 Overview

-Clea OS can be built for the Raspberry Pi 4.
+Clea OS can be built and run on the Raspberry Pi 4.

 The RaspberryPi image depends on the external layer meta-raspberrypi.